 CEP is breaking down barriers to healthy meals by eliminating the need for an annual household application based on family income.
 Parents no longer need to worry about packing a lunch because they know balanced meals are offered at no cost every day.
 Instead of collecting order envelopes several weeks in advance, students have the flexibility to decide each morning whether they will eat school lunch.

 Without money collection and accounting, breakfast and lunch managers are free to focus on preparing nutritious meals.
-CEP has been shown to increase participation in school breakfast and lunch, and NDS is looking forward to seeing these positive results in eligible schools this year.
+CEP has shown increased participation in school meals.
+NDS is looking forward to seeing even more of these positive results in eligible schools this school year.

 À La Carte Snack